Donald Maitland: Early life

 Donald was the son of Thomas Maitland.
 He was born in Edinburgh, Scotland, and educated at George Watson's College and the University of Edinburgh.

 Career

 Maitland joined the Foreign Service in 1947.

 After serving as Heath's press secretary, he was appointed as Permanent Representative of the United Kingdom to the United Nations.

-Maitland's expertise was in the Middle East where he served during World War II.
+Maitland's expertise was in the Middle East where he served during World War II and also served in Burma as an intelligence officer.
 Between 1956 and 1960 he was Director of the Middle East Centre for Arab Studies, Lebanon.
 In 1967 he became Principal Private Secretary to the Foreign Secretary and later Ambassador to Libya.

 In June 1980 he was appointed Permanent Secretary at the Department of Energy, until his retirement from the civil service in December 1982.

 He was appointed OBE in 1960, CMG in 1967, knighted in 1973 and appointed GCMG in 1977.
 In 1995, he was awarded an Honorary Degree (Doctor of Laws) by the University of Bath, and was their pro-chancellor from 1997 to 2000.